marydhevanayagam/marydhevanayagam/README.md

 # Hi there 👋, I’m Shanuka

-🚀 I’m interested in exploring the frontiers of biology and data science.
+🚀 I’m interested in exploring the frontiers of biology and data science

 - 🔬 My research interests include **Microbiology**, **Immunology**, **Cancer biology**

 - 🌱 I’m currently learning **Bash Scripting**, **Python**

-- 🛠️ I’m looking to collaborate on **Bioinformatics** projects.
+- 🛠️ I’m looking to collaborate on **Bioinformatics** projects

 📫 Connect with me: